Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Datasets and Measures

 \subsubsection{\textsc{LIWC}}

 is one of the most widely used text analysis tools in psychology, which has recently been adopted by computational social scientists to draw insights into human behavior through computational methods~\cite{chung2018we}.
-It includes both content (e.g., death, religion) and function (e.g., conjunctions, articles) words.
-LIWC (version 2022)\footnote{https://www.liwc.app/} has 117 categories in total.
-However, in order to capture the stylistic differences of the extreme groups without contamination from content, we removed content-related features such as {\it religion} and {\it family}.
-We use 89 style-related categories in \cref{styleovercontent}.
+This tool captures words relating to content (e.g., death, religion) and function (e.g., conjunctions, articles).
+LIWC (version 2022)\footnote{https://www.liwc.app/} has $117$ categories in total.
+However, to capture the extreme groups' stylistic differences without contamination from content, we removed content-related features (such as {\it religion}, {\it family} and others -- see \cref{liwc_list}), yielding a total of $89$ style-related categories.